donovanh/vision.rodeo/content/blog/2024-01-29/app-roundup-1.md

   - apps
 ---

 It's been about 6 months and developers have been working hard to learn how to build Apple Vision Pro apps.
 Ahead of this week's launch, here's a list of apps you might want to try out.

-Each has indicated they either currently support Vision Pro or plan to do so at launch.
+The list here is not exhaustive - apparently there are currently over 200 apps built or adapted specifically for Vision Pro.

 Strap in, cancel your Netflix, and load up some amazing apps!